inukshuk/bibtex-ruby/README.md

 Furthermore, BibTeX-Ruby allows you to export your bibliography for processing by other tools.
 Currently supported formats include YAML, JSON, and XML.
-Of course, you can also export your bibliography back to BibTeX; if you include `:meta_comments', your export should be identical to the original '.bib' file, except for whitespace, blank lines and letter case (BibTeX-Ruby will downcase all keys).
+Of course, you can also export your bibliography back to BibTeX; if you include `:meta_content', your export should be identical to the original '.bib' file, except for whitespace, blank lines and letter case (BibTeX-Ruby will downcase all keys).